Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Lab Test Your Soil For The Best Garlic

 Our goal is to completely understand how to grow garlic organically and pass on the information we learn.
 We work with soil scientists from laboratories and get regular soil tests.
 The laboratory said that if the soil is balanced, the plants can uptake the natural minerals usually locked out in abused soils.
-We did a lot of research on cover crops and found that certain types of plants unlock minerals found in every soil type and can also help choke out our beloved weed problems.
+We did a lot of research on cover crops and found that certain types of plants unlock minerals found in every soil type and can also help break the weed cycle.

 Garlic Fertilization Soak